Plastic key to paradise

-During the Iran–Iraq War (1980–88), the Iranian leadership -- in need of ways to breach the Iraqi minefields and use poison gas by Saddam Hussein's regime -- sought young volunteers willing to risk death.
+During the Iran–Iraq War (1980–88), the Iranian leadership — in need of ways to breach the Iraqi minefields and use of poison gas by Saddam Hussein's regime — sought young volunteers willing to risk death.
 These volunteers were reportedly given imitation golden-colored, plastic keys (or brass keys in other reports) with the promise that the keys would unlock the gates of paradise (Jannah) for them if they were killed in the war.
 (Note: The high death rate for children is indicated by Brigadier General Mohammad-Saleh Jokar, the head the Students Basij, who stated that 36,000 schoolchildren were killed while only 2,853 were injured during the war.
 In a conventional war between professional armies, the number of wounded is higher not lower than the number of those killed.
 According to RFERL, this "exceptionally high ratio of dead to wounded reflects the children's lack of military training: they were used as cannon fodder in human-wave attacks launched by the Islamic Revolutionary Guard Corps against the Iraqi forces.")

-Some western journalists and others report seeing soldiers wearing such keys and reports about the keys became widely referred to in literature about Islamism, Iran, or the war, but regime supporters and others dismiss the reports as propaganda.
-According to at least one source, "virtually" no photographic or video evidence of keys has ever existed.
+Some western journalists and others report seeing soldiers wearing such keys and reports about the keys became widely referred to in literature about Islamism, Iran, or the war.